orcalinux/embedded-linux-diploma/linux-administration/session12_getting_started_with_yocto_and_networking_virtualization/working-with-yocto.md

 2. **Cleanup**

     - `bitbake -c clean <recipe>` removes build artifacts for one recipe.
-    - `rm_work` class can remove work dirs to save space.
+    - Using the `rm_work` class can remove intermediate work dirs to save space.

 3. **Sstate Caching**
     - `SSTATE_DIR` can be set for reusing artifacts in CI or repeated builds.